Top 5 gardening tips for beginners

 2. Right plant, right place is key

 The best way to help your plants thrive is to ensure you are planting the right plant in the right place.
 It's not as difficult as it sounds.
 Know your garden by noting down which areas are shady or sunny, if the soil is clay, sand or loam, or if the soil is alkaline or acidic.
 Remember that different places in the garden can vary from the next.
-Looking around your neighbour's garden is an excellent way to know what grows well.
-When you know what your garden is like, you can buy the appropriate plants for your soil and aspect.
+Looking around your neighbour's garden is an excellent way to know what grows well in your area.
+When you know your garden's conditions, you can buy the appropriate plants for your soil and aspect.
 Plants will be sold with labels describing what they prefer to be grown in, so always look closely at the details.

 3. Think of it as a journey

 Everything you do in the garden is part of a journey into understanding nature, plants and wildlife.
-There is no end goal because gardens evolve; even the most perfectly landscaped garden will probably change in time.
+There is no end goal because gardens evolve; even the most perfectly landscaped garden will change over time.

 4. Saving money in the garden

-Get into the habit of saving money by seed saving from plants you love to grow in the garden, recycling wood, pallets and anything from the kitchen that can be used in the garden.
+Get into the habit of saving money by seed saving from plants you love to grow in the garden, and by recycling wood and pallets and anything from the kitchen that can be used in the garden.
 Working with your garden, rather than against it, will help you not to spend lots of money for things not to work out.

-Even when things don't go to plan, please take it as a learning curve and enjoy it!
-Each season, every seed that germinates, your harvests or cut flowers, and the birds that come to the garden are part of the process, so enjoy every part of it.
+Even when things don't go to plan, take it as a learning moment and enjoy it!
+Each season, every seed that germinates, every item you harvest or cut flower you gather, the birds and wildlife that join you in the garden; all are part of the myriad of things to notice and enjoy as part of the process of gardening.

 You might also be interested in: